-Decoding Coco de Mer
+Decoding Coco de Mer - Seychelles Coconut

 The Coco de Mer is the largest and the heaviest seed in the world, weighing up to 25 kilogrammes with a diameter of 40 to 50 centimetres.
 It is a monotypic genus in the palm family and is endemic to Seychelles.
 This spectacular species has the distinction of holding five botanical records- the largest fruit, the heaviest seed, the longest cotyledon, the largest female flower of any palm and the most efficient plant in drawing up nutrients.

-The trees and leaves
+The Trees and Leaves

 The Coco de Mer grows on tall trees that have an average height of 25-34 metres.
 The stem is erect and spineless with rings of leaf scars.
 There is a large bulbous structure at the base of the trunk, which eventually narrows down towards the bottom.
 A wide variety of animals live around these trees, suggesting that their evolution would have taken many years.

 The leaves are fan-shaped and can be as long as 10 metres and as wide as 4.5 metres.
 The petiole is about 4 metres in length, and the leaves are plicate at the base.
 The funnel formed by the leaves traps the pollen which is carried to the base during rainfall, thereby ensuring that the tree has enough nutrients.